-New Feature Preview: Aggregations API for v3.2
+New Feature Preview: Aggregation API for v3.2

 This is the first in a three-part preview blog series offering a sneak peek of new features included in the upcoming launch of our latest software version, v3.2, coming soon.